 What is intestinal adaptation?

-How does the remaining anatomy influence outcome?
+How does the remaining anatomy influence the outcome?

 The jejunum is the primary absorptive site for most nutrients.
 Jejunal resection thus leads to a deficiency of nutrients at least in the short term.
 Adaptation here is primarily functional.